Digital Detox: A Step-by-Step Guide to Reclaiming Focus

 A CFO at a mid-cap tech firm was averaging 6 hours of screen time daily, much of it "revenge bedtime scrolling."
 We introduced a "Hard Shutdown" at 8:30 PM using the Brick (a physical hardware device that locks apps).
 By reclaiming those 2 hours for sleep and reading, her HRV (Heart Rate Variability)—a key metric of nervous system health—improved by 15 points in two months, leading to better executive function and cooler head during board meetings.

-Strategic Tool Comparison and Checklist
+Tools and Checklist

 Tool Category Recommended Service Primary Benefit Ideal For